Last Updated on

-Fun Fact: Raspberries are 86% water which means they are definitely a light snack.
+Fun Fact: Raspberries are 86% water which certainly makes them a light snack!

-Besides the powerful antioxidant factor, what stands out about raspberries is the vitamin C. While that’s great, most dogs don’t actually need extra.
-Their bodies produce their own vitamin-C.
+Besides the powerful antioxidant factor, what stands out about raspberries is the amount of vitamin-c.

 That’s okay because raspberry also offers lots of manganese and fabulous fiber.
 That they happen to be low in sugar and calories is reassuring for pet parents.